 Travers Adler, Trevor Gordon, Landon Smith, Will Adler, Morgan Maassen, Troy Mothershead, Ryan Lovelace, Johnny McCann, Michael Kew, Phil Browne, Joseph Horswell, Washmen and the Fisher, Simon Murdoch, Crosby Stills Nash & Young, Connor Lyon and piles more..."

-Please remember it is a non competitive and non commercial gathering of board riders and builders of these sweet craft.
+It was a non competitive and non commercial gathering of board riders and builders of these sweet craft.

 If you have pics of boards you are building please feel free to e - mail me and I will post them here. email@example.com